Welcome to today's edition of the Rush 24-7 podcast.

 By definition, everything the President of the United States does is political.

-They even put out from the White House over the weekend uh Lynn Sweet at the Chicago Sun-Times.
+They even put out from the White House over the weekend Lynn Sweet at the Chicago Sun-Times.

 I printed it out.

-It's uh three and a half pages.
+It's three and a half pages.

-Obama on the Haiti earthquake crisis, behind the scenes.
+Obama on the Haiti earthquake crisis.

-The Obama White House is taking the unusual step of proactively providing a heavy amount of on-the-record details of how the president is handling the aftermath of the horrific earthquake in Haiti.
+Behind the scenes, the Obama White House is taking the unusual step of proactively providing a heavy amount of on-the-record details of how the president is handling the aftermath of the horrific earthquake in Haiti.

 On Friday, the White House released a minute-by-minute account of events from Tuesday, January 12th, all the way through Friday, January 15th.